-These meetings consists of various presentations and guest speakers based around beekeeping knowledge and experiences.
+Guild meetings consist of various presentations and guest speakers based around beekeeping knowledge and experiences.

-Each year in March the guild has a mentor program.
-This program is designed to get new beekeepers in touch with experienced beekeepers who can offer advice and mentorship.
+We encourage new members and those with less than a few years of experience to join our Mentoring Program.
+This program is designed to get new beekeepers in touch with experienced beekeepers who can offer advice, guidance, and networks.

 Annual Honey Contest